rominana/leaderboard/README.md

 # Leaderboard

-Setup for a leaderboard that displays scores submitted by different players.
-Allows submission of your own score.
+Leaderboard project that displays scores submitted by different players.
+All data is preserved in the [Leaderboard](https://www.notion.so/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3) external API.

 ## Built With